Current Openings at Joint Council:

-The Joint Council team is a small, collaborative group of professionals who work together closely while maintaining individual responsibility for designated projects.
-Joint Council’s office consists of six full and part-time staff and two to three interns working in the heart of Old Town Alexandria right outside of Washington D.C.
-It is a fun, vibrant office, with a youthful atmosphere while still providing a professional workplace experience.
+The Joint Council on International Children’s Services team is a small, collaborative group of professionals who work together closely while maintaining individual responsibility for designated projects.
+Joint Council’s office consists of five full and part-time staff and two interns working in the heart of Old Town Alexandria right outside of Washington D.C.
+It is a fun, vibrant office, with a youthful atmosphere while still providing a professional workplace and educational experience.

 Please note: As Joint Council is a small work environment, all interns and staff help with everyday duties such as answering phones, taking messages, responding to email requests, database management, formatting mail merges, handling UPS/FedEx pickups, and photocopying.

 Submit a one-page resume, cover letter, and writing sample via e-mail to: Mikaela Coggins at email@example.com.
 Please make sure you include your contact information and the days of the week you are available (not binding, but your best guess).
 Let us know if you are particularly interested in an aforementioned project, or if you have your own ideas of how you can help advocate for children and what you want to gain from your experience at Joint Council.
 Please put “Joint Council Internship” in the subject line.